Case Study: Tool For Primary Care Physicians & Patients

 This idea was brought to us by our Client—a California-based entrepreneur of Japanese descent—who has always had the belief that technology must serve people.
-While most hardware and software aims at helping people to keep physical health, the Client's ideas concerned psychological health, and he'd already had several products united by this idea.
-The Client's scientific degree in systems science was the perfect prerequisite for effective work on an app that would help all people who are under psychological pressure and stress.
+While most hardware and medical software aims at helping people to keep physical health, the Client's ideas concerned psychological, mental health, and his company already had several products united by this idea.
+The Client's scientific degree in systems science was the perfect prerequisite for effective work on a hybrid app that would help all people who are under psychological pressure and stress.

-There were lots of fruitful discussions at the initial stage, and the Client provided us with detailed specifications until we finally captured the optimal set of features for the first version.
-First we created the landing page, which took about 2 weeks, and we used its visual style as the basis for the app.
+There were lots of fruitful discussions with our developers at the initial stages.
+The Client provided us with detailed specifications until we finally captured the optimal set of features for the first version.
+First we created the landing page, which took about 2 weeks, and we used its visual style as the basis for mobile app development.
 After the final approval, there were no changes in requirements.
 It was a fixed price software development project that was made according to the comprehensive and perfectly clear specifications provided by the Client.
 The Mood Cow app became a cross-platform solution available on both iOS and Android.
 MobiDev was kindly credited on the app's info page.